 Why you'll love this recipe

-- These Dried Sliced Oranges are very versatile: use them for decoration (garlands, wreaths, tabletop), for gift wrapping, in jars at a cocktail station, or to garnish your favorite cocktail!
+- These Dried Sliced Oranges are very versatile: use them for decoration (garlands, wreaths, tabletop), for gift wrapping, in jars at a cocktail station, or to garnish your favorite cake or cocktail!

 - They are easy to make and a good project to take on during the holidays!